jove-decompiler/carbon-copy/README.md

           -Xclang -plugin-arg-carbon-collect -Xclang /path/to/source \
           -Xclang -plugin-arg-carbon-collect -Xclang /path/to/build
 ```
+Note: The resulting view of the codebase is specific to the build (e.g. the host machine's architecture, etc) as it occurs after the preprocessing step.

 After compiling, the build directory should contain a directory named `.carbon`.
 That is the result of the collect step.
-The second step is to make use of it with `carbon-extract`.
+The second step is to make use of it with `carbon-extract`...
 ```bash
 # extract the top-level element at line number 123 (could be a function, or struct, or typedef, etc.)
 carbon-extract relative/path/to/source/file.c:123l